 Caythorpe serves as a centre for both Caythorpe and Frieston and also serves as a local centre for the area.
-The facilities include a pre-school and primary school, Spar shop/post office, GP practice with dispensary, 2 public houses and a hairdresser.
-A fish and chip van visits weekly, and there are delivery services for fresh fish and meat.
+The facilities are listed below.
+As well as businesses that have separate premises, other services are provided by people working from home.

 The nearby villages of Fulbeck, Leadenham and Navenby also have shops and pubs used by parishioners, and there is a secondary school in Welbourn.
 Grantham, Newark, Sleaford and Lincoln have a wider choice of facilities.